 Recent changes to FRPA and associated regulations

-Last updated on September 25, 2023
+Last updated on July 30, 2024

 The province is currently implementing changes to the Forest and Range Practices Act (FRPA).
 These legislative and regulatory changes are part of a multi-year, phased process to strengthen public confidence in the management of B.C.’s forest and range resources.

 Recent amendments to the FRPA are aligned with the province’s strategy to reshape B.C.’s forest management framework so that it continues to serve the public interest in an era of change.
-The province’s strategy aims to increase Indigenous participation in forest management, adapt to the challenges of climate change, and better integrate with modern land use planning.
+The province’s strategy aims to increase First Nation participation in forest management, adapt to the challenges of climate change, and better integrate with modern land use planning.

 Legislative and regulatory highlights: Bill 21